vuejs/vue-cli/packages/@vue/cli-plugin-pwa/README.md

 - **pwa.workboxPluginMode**

-  This allows you to the choose between the two modes supported by the underlying [`workbox-webpack-plugin`](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
+  This allows you to choose between the two modes supported by the underlying [`workbox-webpack-plugin`](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).

   - `'GenerateSW'` (default), will lead to a new service worker file being created